Basic Principles of Bioengineering

 compression.
 Dispersed within this matrix of hydroxyapatite are very strong rope-like protein fibres, made of

-the protein collagen, which is as strong as steel.
+collagen, which is as strong as steel.
 Steel is not very good at resisting compression, as is stone,

 as it tends to buckle, but it is good at resisting tension.
 In this way, reinforced concrete, with steel cables